 All of my medical records are available to send to you.
 Do I still have to make an appointment for a second opinion?

 Yes.
 Our specialty physicians will need to see your medical records, pathology slides, X-rays/imaging studies and other tests, and they will also want to evaluate you in person.

 Clinical Trials / Research Trials

-Does the University of Michigan Comprehensive Cancer Center have any clinical trials or research trials available for my type of cancer?
+Does the University of Michigan Rogel Cancer Center have any clinical trials or research trials available for my type of cancer?

 In many cases, standard treatment has been found to produce excellent outcomes.
 When you are evaluated in our cancer clinic, your physician will discuss with you clinical trials that are most appropriate for your diagnosis and condition.

-Please visit UMClinicalStudies.org for a list of clinical trials related to cancer.
+Please visit our Find a Clinical Trials to search for clinical trials related to cancer.

 Is there any way to reduce my risk for developing cancer?